Analyzing the spectral (a)symmetry of the massless Dirac operator on the 3-torus: Conclusions and future goals

 \section{Conclusions and future goals}

-In this paper we obtained spectral asymmetry of the massless Dirac operator in the axisymmetric case.
-We also developed the general methods and performed calculations which we can apply in order to obtain the spectral asymmetry in the general case \eqref{dirac operator with euclidean metric}.
+In this paper we obtained spectral asymmetry of the massless Dirac operator in the axisymmetric case for an arbitrary eigenvalue different from zero.
+We also developed general methods and performed calculations which we can apply in order to obtain spectral asymmetry not only in the axisymmetric case but also in the general case \eqref{dirac operator with euclidean metric}, which we were not able to do at this time, but hope to achieve in the near future.

-The eigenvalues with smallest modulus of the massless Dirac operator on the unit torus $\mathbb{T}^3$ equipped with Euclidean metric and standard spin structure and unit sphere $\mathbb{S}^3$ equipped with Riemannian metric are considered in \cite{downes2013spectral} and \cite{fang2016spectral}, for which the asymptotic formulae are derived.
-In this paper we worked on the unit torus $\mathbb{T}^3$ and for the axisymmetric case we derived the asymptotic formulae for the eigenvalues $\pm 1$.
+The eigenvalues with smallest modulus of the massless Dirac operator on the unit torus $\mathbb{T}^3$ equipped with Euclidean metric and standard spin structure and the unit sphere $\mathbb{S}^3$ equipped with Riemannian metric were considered in \cite{downes2013spectral} and \cite{fang2016spectral}, for which the asymptotic formulae were derived.
+In this paper we worked on the unit torus $\mathbb{T}^3$ and for the axisymmetric case we derived the asymptotic formulae for the eigenvalues $\pm n$.

-Using the methods and the results derived in this paper, one can then derive the asymptotic formulae for an arbitrary eigenvalue $m$, without the need of developing completely new methods and results.
-Our future goal is to consider eigenvalues of the massless Dirac operator in the general case on $\mathbb{T}^3$ and $\mathbb{S}^3$ which are not with smallest modulus and to derive asymptotic formulae for these eigenvalues in order to obtain spectral asymmetry.
+Our future goal is to consider eigenvalues, which are not with smallest modulus, of the massless Dirac operator when the metric not only depends on one spatial coordinate and to derive asymptotic formulae for these eigenvalues in order to obtain spectral asymmetry.